Modeling the bounce of a gas-filled ball: Coefficient of Restitution

 One way to quantify the loss of energy during the bounce is via the ``coefficient of restitution'' $\epsilon$.
 This dimensionless number is the ratio of the vertical speed of the ball just after the bounce $|v_a|$ to the vertical speed of the ball just before the bounce

-where subscript $a$ means ``after the bounce''.
-Since the speed after the bounce is smaller than before the bounce, the coefficient of restitution lies in the range $0 \leq \epsilon < 1$.
+where subscript ``$a$'' means ``after the bounce''.
+Since the speed after the bounce is smaller than before, the coefficient of restitution lies in the range $0 \leq \epsilon < 1$.

 While it is not given this name, the coefficient of restitution is described by Newton in discussing the relative velocities before and after bouncing impacts (reflexion) for balls made of wool, steel, cork, and glass.
-Cook \cite{cook} provides a detailed discussion of Newton's approach, which is often called ``Newton’s experimental law of impacts''.
-The literature uses be two symbols to denote the coefficient of restitution: $e$ and $\epsilon$.
-We follow the latter convention, to avoid confusion with the base of the natural logarithm, Euler's number $e=2.71828\dots$.
+Cook~\cite{cook} provides a detailed discussion of Newton's approach, which is often called ``Newton’s experimental law of impacts''.
+The literature uses three symbols to denote the coefficient of restitution: COR, $e$ and $\epsilon$.
+To avoid confusion with Euler's number $e=2.71828\cdots$ we follow the third convention.

-The ball's energy $E_a$ after the bounce can be expressed in terms of $\epsilon$ and the energy before the bounce.
-Just before and after the bounce, the potential energy vanishes, and all of the energy is kinetic, given by $\frac{1}{2} m v^2$, where $v$ is the vertical velocity.
+The ratio of the ball's energy $E_a$ after the bounce to its energy $E_b$ before the bounce can be expressed in terms of $\epsilon$.
+Just before and just after the bounce, the potential energy vanishes, and all of the energy is kinetic, given by $\frac{1}{2} m v^2$, where $v$ is the vertical velocity.
 The ratio of energies is then